-By the Tudor and Stuart periods the population of England had grown to the high level preceding the Black Death.
+By the Tudor & Stuart periods the population of England had returned to the level preceding the Black Death.
 Salt was still brought to London from coastal salt pans of France and Southern England but by the 16th century a considerable quantity of salt came from Scotland where cheap coastal coal was evaporating seawater in iron pans.

->

-> Meanwhile the Droitwich and Cheshire inland salt industry had continued to supply the inland area of the North and West and had minimal impact on the London market.
+Meanwhile the Droitwich and Cheshire inland salt industry had continued to supply the inland area of the North and West and had minimal impact on the London market.
 The fine salt produced by boiling brine in lead pans was considered less suitable for fishery use than the coarse sea salts and with the high cost of land carriage it was no doubt unable to meet London prices.

 Another problem facing the Cheshire salt industry was the growing shortage of coppiced timber to fuel the fires for salt making.
 An increasing population demanded more agricultural land and the managed coppice woodland was also at a premium due to a competing demand for wood to produce the charcoal needed by the iron industry which had migrated into Cheshire from the south.